 The complex communities of microorganims (i.e. microbiome)—bacteria, viruses, fungi, protozoa—that reside in and on us determine our health.
 Our lab is engineering these microbiomes to improve health and prevent diseases such as obesity, diabetes, cancer, and inflammatory bowel diseases.

 The field of soft robotics has grown tremendously in the last decade.
-We are applying the soft actuators and robots developed so far to applications in maintaining human health and preventing injuries.
+We are applying the soft actuators and robots developed so far to applications in in developing in vitro models for human health.